How can small businesses become more agile in their accounting?

 3. Establish collaboration between departments

-• Collaborative budgeting and forecasting: Budget and forecast discussions can't really happen among two or three people.
-It's important to include different teams.
+- Collaborative budgeting and forecasting: Budgeting and forecasting discussions require input from more than just a couple of individuals.
+It's important to include different team members.
 This helps make financial plans more realistic and support the aspirations every department has.

 4. Prioritize data security and compliance